 Ash's sole battle against Erika has no definitive conclusion; Team Rocket interrupts the match.
 However, Erika had the advantage, knocking out both Bulbasaur and Charmander while only losing Weepinbell.
 Pikachu would have had to defeat both Tangela and Gloom to win, not an easy task considering Grass Pokemon resist electricity.

-Ash never concludes the skirmish with Erika; she awards him the Rainbow Badge when he helps save Gloom from Team Rocket's plans, but things seemed to be progressing in her favor.
+Ash never concludes the skirmish with Erika, and she awards him the Rainbow Badge when he helps save Gloom from Team Rocket's plans, but things seemed to be progressing in her favor.

 Location: Fuchsia City

 Badge Obtained: Soul Badge

 Ash performs admirably, first defeating Koga's pupil Aya before facing the Gym Leader himself.
 Pidgeotto battles Koga's Venomoth, but the match is soon disturbed by Team Rocket (those guys really need a new hobby).
 Koga and Ash finish their battle using different Pokemon.

 Now free from interruptions, Ash's Charmander fights and beats Koga's Golbat.
 Not much else to say, Ash won this fair and square.

 Read More From Reelrundown

 Badge Obtained: Volcano Badge

 Long story short, Blaine conquers Ash in a 3-on-3 match.
 To be fair, Ash's disobedient Charizard wasted a slot as it refused to battle.
 Ash wisely forfeits, worried for Pikachu's safety.